CIIR/Proteus/old-demo/README.md

-Cronos - Code for temporal language modeling
-Pharos - Named entity recognition and linking
+Project overview:
+===

-Temporal - Some exploratory work on temporal data mining Phokas - Wrap book text in <strike>putrid sealskin</strike> TEI XML Morpheus - New front-end web service using the Scalatra lightweight router, and Scalate for templating.
+Morpheus - New front-end web service using the Scalatra lightweight router, and Scalate for templating.
-Aura - New proteus service using finagle/thrift
+Aura - New proteus service using finagle/thrift Chronos - Code for temporal language modeling
-Homer - Subproject built to contain all the indexing code necessary for Proteus.
-Uses Galago 3.5
+Galago For Proteus - A roughly version 3.3 Galago with the components (now extracted to ../homer) mixed in.

 Morpheus and Aura:
 These two subprojects compose a single SBT subproject.
 All dependencies and settings for each are contained in the root project directory, in ProteusBuild.scala (if you'd like to "t" search it).
 To compile the thrift code:
-from root directory enter sbt
+from root directory enter
+$ sbt
 >> project aura
 >> scrooge-gen
 >> run <configuration file in json>